When you wake up, the ileostomy will be gone. Again, there are several tubes that will be in place following this operation:

 Returning to Normal

-Returning to normal may take a few weeks or months, depending on your body's healing power.
+Returning to normal may take a few weeks or months, depending on your body’s healing power.
 Most patients feel much better after their diseased bowel is removed.
 They begin to gain back lost weight, eat better and have more energy.

 Driving a Car

-Most patients feel strong enough to return to work in a 1 to 2 weeks following the operation.
-Some patients may return to work sooner if they do desk work.
-If you do work that requires you to lift or bend then you may need to be placed on restricted work duty until advised differently by your surgeon.
+Most patients feel strong enough to return to work in 3 to 6 weeks following the initial operation.
+If you do work that requires you to lift or bend then you should be placed on restricted work duty until advised differently by your surgeon.
 After the final operation, it may be 2 to 6 weeks until you feel strong enough to work, and you will be limited as to the amount of lifting you may do.
 If you need a letter or work excuse to be sent to your employer, please let your surgeon or the GI Surgery nurse know.

 Activity and Exercise

 Patients begin to feel like doing some activities within 1 or 2 weeks following IPAA.
 It is a good idea to do light exercise such as walking, but do not do any strenuous activity or exercise for 6 or 8 weeks following your operation.
 You should not lift anything heavier than 8 pounds (a gallon of milk) for 6 weeks.
 You should avoid putting pressure on your abdominal muscles.
 After the final operation and you have been released from the surgeons care, you will be permitted unrestricted activity.

 To allow healing to occur, physicians advise no intercourse for 4 to 6 weeks after IPAA.
 Surgery that involves removal of the rectum can change sexual function.
 Potential problems with sexual function such as the inability to have an erection or ejaculate rarely occur.
 The utmost care is taken during the operation to ensure that complications do not arise.
 These issues should be discussed with your surgeon.
 Women can and have had children after undergoing IPAA.